calzadron/dispatch/README.md

 primary application logic from delivery and data persistence mechanisms, and thereby allow maximum flexibility in how this application is installed.

+## Basic Workflow (v 0.1.0)
+1. Script Trigger (cron, UI button, whatever)
+2. Pass in date of last check
+3. Workflow script
+	A. Queries CVE Datasource for vulnerabilities since {{date}}
+	B. Queries local config for list of technologies to watch for
+	C. Matches any new CVEs against the watch list
+	D. Sends alerts for any matches

 # Contributing
 Welcome!
 We're happy to have you.